What Is DMI Therapy and How Does It Work?

 Who Is DMI For?

-Neurological conditions such as cerebral palsy or genetic syndromes
+Neurological or genetic conditions like cerebral palsy

 But here’s the key point - DMI is not only for children with diagnosed conditions.
 Many babies who are just slower to reach milestones can also benefit from it as part of an early intervention plan.